zafariabbas68/Advanced-Flight-Route-Analysis-System/README.md

 ## 🤝 Contributing

-This research is part of a Master's Thesis at Politecnico di Milano.
+This research is part of a course project at Politecnico di Milano.
 For academic collaborations or research inquiries, please contact the author.

 ## 📄 License